-The only loose end I have is whether the current N42PA rules apply verbatim1 to all tournaments sanctioned by the N42PA.
+A concerning loose end I have is whether the current N42PA rules apply verbatim to all1,3 tournaments sanctioned by the N42PA.
 N42PA leaders indicate they apply, but it's not clear to me how sanctioned tourney players have knowledge of this, especially Rule #17.
 (Many open sanctioned tourney participants are not members of the N42PA and are not familiar with the N42PA website where the rules are linked.)

 On-site pre-game verbal announcements are limited in effectiveness.
 If the written N42PA rules are not publicized or provided to registrants prior to or during registration, how do the participants in open sanctioned tournaments know about Rule #17?
 I understand Hallettsville is exempt from the N42PA rules.
 Hallettsville state tourneys preceded the N42PA.
 Its rules are similar in scope; however, they do not include N42PA Rule #17.

 I want to help promote interest in the game of 42 and the N42PA, and I want to include assurances at my website that the N42PA rules apply verbatim to all tournaments sanctioned by the N42PA.
 This would help inspire confidence that the N42PA is leading the way in advancing standardized definitive straight 42 rules in tournaments that it sanctions.